gSchool/DNA-release-2/01-welcome/02-pre-assessment.checkpoint.hidden.md

 ##### !answer

 * Metrics that can only go up (or improve)
-* The metric (data) does not change or improve your behavior
+* A metric (data) that does not change or improve your behavior
 * Number of page views

 ##### !end-answer